dansanderson/mega65-welcome-guide/using-jtag.md

 ![XMOD FTDI JTAG Adapter TE0790-03 in its box](photos/jtag_box.jpeg)
 ![XMOD FTDI JTAG Adapter TE0790-03 out of its box](photos/jtag_unit.jpeg)

-You can also use a more common USB UART adapter for most of the purposes described below (sending files and commands).
-The adapter _must_ output 3.3 volts, _not_ 5 volts.
-Test your adapter with a volt meter before using.
-See [Use of an USB UART adapter as alternative to a JTAG adapter](https://files.mega65.org/html/main.php?ar=f9e8436a-169d-42cb-8274-70d49b6096ba) for instructions on how to wire a UART to the JTAG connector pins.

-Photos below show how to connect the TE0790-03 JTAG adapter.

 ## Installing the JTAG adapter